Get a Sick Note for Back Pain

 Back pain is one of the most common reasons to take time off work, and your employer needs a signed GP certificate to authorise your absence.

 Getting a GP appointment when your back is bad enough to stop you working can feel impossible.
-Get a signed sick note most same day, all by 9AM next morning.
+Get a signed sick note.
 No appointment needed.

 ✔ Covers acute back pain, sciatica, disc problems and musculoskeletal injuries.